Dean's Office

 Dani Pizzella, PhD

-Pizzella is a board-certified behavior analyst-doctoral level (BCBA-D).
-She received her PhD in Education with an emphasis in Teaching and Learning Processes from the University of Missouri St. Louis.
-Aside from teaching at a university level, she also has worked within the public-school system as a special education coordinator, coordinating behavior analytic services.
-In addition to her role as a lecturer at Webster University, she also works clinically at a local company in St. Louis providing multidisciplinary services privately.
+Dani Pizzella, PhD, is a Board Certified Behavior Analyst-Doctoral (BCBA-D) level practitioner.
+She received her PhD in Education with an Emphasis in Teaching and Learning Processes from the University of Missouri-St. Louis.
+Aside from teaching at the university level, she has worked in the public school system as a Special Education Coordinator, coordinating behavior analytic services.
+She currently works at a local private company in St. Louis providing clinical multidisciplinary services.

-Pizzella's areas of interests include behavior analysis in schools, multidisciplinary collaboration, acceptance and commitment therapy, and remote training and supervision including international dissemination.
-She is conducting research on collaboration between school professionals as well as training school professional on behavioral principles in developing nations.
-Pizzella is very passionate about culturally responsive behavior analysis and special education.
-She conducts training and research in the area of making behavior analysis more accessible to all populations.
+Pizzella's areas of interests include behavior analysis in schools, multidisciplinary collaboration, acceptance and commitment therapy, and remote training and supervision, including international dissemination.
+She is currently conducting research on collaboration between school professionals, as well as training school professionals on behavioral principles in developing nations.
+She is passionate about culturally responsive behavior analysis and special education, and conducts training and research in the area of making behavior analysis more accessible to all populations.

 Webster Hall 200J